Is This The Next Big Comeback Sneaker?

 What will be the next sneaker trend to dominate street style photos (and our closets)?
 Move over, Stan Smiths.
 Adidas Originals is banking on a particular throwback style.
 The global sportswear brand's lifestyle-centric offshoot is going all in on its Gazelle heritage sneaker, with a relaunch and a nostalgic campaign featuring '90s Kate Moss, Business of Fashion reports.

 The latest revamp is closer to the '90s reproduction than the original, Galway explained to Refinery29, as it's "most relevant to today's consumer."
-The suede upper comes in an array of colors, with the brand's signature three stripes and heel tab standing out in crisp white.
+The suede upper comes in an array of colours, with the brand's signature three stripes and heel tab standing out in crisp white.
 The shoe also features a honeycomb outside.
 The comeback factor might only happen stateside, as the style's popularity hasn't really waned in Europe, per GQ.
-This Gazelle launch, which was announced back in May, hit Adidas stores and online last week, each pair going for $80 a pop (and $85 for custom styles).
+This Gazelle launch, which was announced back in May, hit Adidas stores and online last week, each pair going for £74.95 a pop (and £89.95 for custom styles).

 The latest revamp is closer to the '90s reproduction than the original, Galway explained to Refinery29, as it's "most relevant to today's consumer."
-The suede upper comes in an array of colors, with the brand's signature three stripes and heel tab standing out in crisp white.
+The suede upper comes in an array of colours, with the brand's signature three stripes and heel tab standing out in crisp white.
 The shoe also features a honeycomb outside.
 The comeback factor might only happen stateside, as the style's popularity hasn't really waned in Europe, per GQ.
-This Gazelle launch, which was announced back in May, hit Adidas stores and online last week, each pair going for $80 a pop (and $85 for custom styles).
+This Gazelle launch, which was announced back in May, hit Adidas stores and online last week, each pair going for £74.95 a pop (and £89.95 for custom styles).

 Advertisement